codecombat/codecombat/app/assets/markdown/apcsp-data-project.md

 - How did you decide on the layout and visualizations for your website?
 How do your design decisions showcase the data?
 - How did your partner help you gain additional insight from the data?
 - How did your hypothesis compare to your findings?

+### Assessment Questions:
+- What data did you use for your project?
+What did you learn from analyzing the data?
+[EK 3.1.1D, LO 3.2.1]
+- What parts of the project did you and your partner collaborate on?
+[LO 3.1.2]
+- Why did you choose to display your data the way you did?
+[LO 3.1.3]